betsol/node-robokassa/README.md

 - Supports custom transaction parameters (handles `Shp_` prefixes automatically for you)
 - Supports "test" mode
 - Highly customizable
-- Object-oriented interface with code in ES6
+- Object-oriented interface with code in ES6 and promises support
 - Very lightweight with minimal dependencies